-Welcome to the Merseybeat section of the website.
+Welcome to the Merseybeat section of Beatles Now.

 But what of the other bands on the Merseybeat scene?

-The Epstein stable including Cilla Black, The Fourmost & Billy J Kramer was almost assured success with Lennon & McCartney supplying material that enabled them to achieve their chart breakthroughs.
+The Epstein stable including Cilla Black, The Fourmost & Billy J Kramer was almost assured of success with Lennon & McCartney supplying material that enabled them to achieve their initial chart breakthroughs.